surfergrl/sgs-gift-guide/README.md

 - Easy to update when necessary
 - Fitted in with WordPress without too much extra code or workarounds which might compromise UX

-This work was beyond the scope of the current project, and will be implemented as a next stage.
-The HTML is within the page on the WordPress site, but the JavaScript file has not been added.
+This work was beyond the scope of the current project, but implementation has begun.
+The HTML is within the page on the WordPress site, and the JavaScript and CSS have been added as code snippets using the [WP Code plugin](https://wpcode.com).
+This create code snippets which can be inserted into the page using a shortcode block.

 This means that the gift guide's links (on GitHub Pages) to products take you out of the Guide itself at present, and into the main site.
 You can return to the Guide tab as the links all open in a new tab.
-The idea is to have the Guide embedded in the main website so links will go to products within the same window, but you can still get back to your results easily.
+The same behaviour can be seen on the app on the Surfergrl site, and I prefer this because it keeps the Guide tab open so a user can easily return to the results.

 ---